 You should be able to find out what textbooks you need for your classes from the textbooks section of the SSU bookstore.
 Once you have your list, you are welcome to shop elsewhere for your books.

 "The Department of Mathematics at Sonoma State University serves all students interested in mathematics and its applications....
 The department promotes excellence in the teaching and learning of mathematics, and encourages inquiry, application, and an appreciation of the intrinsic beauty of mathematics."
 (Excerpt from the Department's Mission Statement)

 The math club meets every other Thursday at noon in Darwin 109.
-Click here to find out about the math club.
+Stop in the Math Lab (Darwin 108) and check with a member to find out what the club is up to!